ethanvu173/HomemadeRayTracing/README.md

                            &mat_diffuse});
 ```
 ### Adding objects to the CUDA render
 If you are rendering using CUDA, all materials must be added to the array `mat_list`.
-Below the initialization of your materials, add the addresses of your materials like so, in the same order they were initialized:
+Below the initialization of your materials, add the addresses of your materials **in the same order they were initialized**, like so:
 ```
 std::vector<material*> mat_list = {&mat_ground, &mat_diffuse, &mat_blue,
                                         &mat_mirror, &mat_brushed, &mat_glass,